Kaurin/lab-teleport/Readme.md

 # Prerequisites

 * Linux host which supports qemu virtualization through libvirt
-* Lots of RAM to facilitate virtual machines TODO: how much ram?
+* Enough RAM to facilitate virtual machines TODO: how much ram?
 * Host must have libvirt and one of its [virtualization drivers](https://libvirt.org/formatdomain.html#element-and-attribute-overview) available.
 KVM for Linux
-* Host must have teleport installed for `tsh` / `tctl` use on your workstation
 * Bridged network on the host with the bridge interface under the name `br0`
-* You know what Teleport is, and some of its many different ways of being deployed.
 * Teleport Enterprise. `license.pem` should be placed in the root of this git repository
 * DNS and TLS:
   * If this is a public lab (accessible from the internet)